The Comic Book Bin ComicBookBin iPhone app

 “I pitched a limited series, but then Dan Didio asked if I could make it an ongoing, and then it was decided to end it with #12,” said Grell.
 “I let everyone know going in that this was my intent (to kill Travis Morgan).”

-But once again, the plan for a 12 issue run was changed, and it was decided to extend beyond the first 12 issues.
+But once again, the plan for a 12-issue run was changed, and it was decided to extend the series.
 Nevertheless, Grell chose to continue with his original plan to kill Morgan off, a story he laid the foundations for more than 35 years ago.
 “I always planned to kill Morgan off and hand the reigns over to his son.”

 saaba2.jpg

-According to Grell, Hal Foster, creator of the comic strip Prince Valiant, had always intended to kill of Prince Valiant, and have his son, Prince Arn, take up the story.
-To Grell, it seemed like a wonderfully logical approach to an epic story that he has always wanted to do the same thing.
+According to Grell, Hal Foster, creator of the comic strip Prince Valiant, had always intended to kill of his main hero and have his son, Prince Arn, take up the story.
+To Grell, it seemed a wonderfully logical approach to an epic story, and has always wanted to do the same thing.

 joshua.jpg

-Morgan was forced to duel his “son,” killing him in the process.
-But unknown to Morgan, his wife Tara or Deimos, the sorceror’s lackey took the real Joshua, giving him to a family to raise as their own, along with Morgan’s Timex watch, the only clue to the child’s real identity.
+his wife Tara, or Deimos, the sorcerer’s lackey took the real Joshua, giving him to a family to raise as their own.
+Morgan’s Timex watch provided the only clue to the child’s real identity.

 warlord59A.jpg